bcc/rigol-go/README.md

-# Rigol scope stats in Go
+# Query Rigol Oscilloscope stats in Go

 This tool allows you to pull measurement statistics from a Rigol Oscilloscope over the network connection and outputs them in CSV format.
 I've tested it with my DS1054Z so far.